Quail farming is a great way to make money on the homestead by selling eggs, meat, and live birds, no matter how small your property is.

 Quail meat and chicken may have a similar flavor profile, but quail is far more flavorful and succulent.
 Quail has a unique flavor, a combination of duck and chicken flavors.
 However, the flavor of farm-raised quail will depend on how it’s raised and what it’s fed, making it more akin to chicken in taste.
 The bones of this bird are small and tender enough to consume for quail farmers seeking the ultimate culinary experience.

 How many years does a quail live?

-There are certainly ways to make money with quail farming, but it’s certainly not a get-rich-quick deal.
+There are ways to make money with quail farming, but it’s not a get-rich-quick deal.
 As I see it, if you’re getting food from your backyard and it’s not costing you money, you’re doing well.

 Where You Can Buy Quail